andrew/ultimate-awesome/README.md

 - [awesome-javascript-audio](https://github.com/sc0ttj/awesome-javascript-audio) - JavaScript tools, libraries and components for creating/managing audio, sounds and music.
 - [awesome-roku](https://github.com/slheavner/awesome-roku) - A place for all things Roku, Scenegraph, and Brightscript.
 - [beamtoolbox](https://github.com/szTheory/beamtoolbox) - Curated BEAM language libraries by category.
+- [awesome-aiml-blog](https://github.com/youngmki/awesome-aiml-blog) - These are excerpts from various blog posts related to AI & ML that deal with important research and business cases.
 - [awesome-orgs](https://github.com/beansource/awesome-orgs) - 🥰 List of awesome GitHub organizations.
 - [awesome-env](https://github.com/claui/awesome-env) - Curated list of awesome version managers in the style of chruby, rbenv and rvm.
+- [awesome-anchor-free-object-detection](https://github.com/codingonion/awesome-anchor-free-object-detection) -  A collection of some awesome public Anchor-Free object detection series projects.
 - [awesome-daily](https://github.com/daily-demos/awesome-daily) - A collection of resources for all your Daily needs! .
 - [awesome-deno](https://github.com/denoone/awesome-deno) - A curated list of awesome Deno frameworks, libraries, software and resources.
 - [awesome-hive](https://github.com/ecency/awesome-hive) - Awesome hive blockchain services, libraries, applications and resources.
 - [awesome-neat-rnn](https://github.com/johnny5550822/awesome-neat-rnn) - A precise to-read list for recurrent neural network (RNN).
 - [awesome-post-scarcity](https://github.com/lorepieri8/awesome-post-scarcity) - A curated list of awesome Post-Scarcity links, books and resources.
 - [SUSE-openSUSE-Guide](https://github.com/mikeroyal/SUSE-openSUSE-Guide) - SUSE/openSUSE Guide .
+- [awesome-iview](https://github.com/mudin/awesome-iview) - A curated list of iView (A high quality UI Toolkit built on Vue.js 2.0) resources and related projects.
+The main idea is that everyone can contribute here, so we can have a central repository of informations about iView that we keep up-to-date
 - [awesome-chemical-data](https://github.com/neo-chem/awesome-chemical-data) - Curated list of known efforts in collecting and/or curating of chemical/materials data .
 - [awesome-serbia](https://github.com/petarjs/awesome-serbia) - A curated list of things that show the awesome side of Serbia 😎 🇷🇸.
 - [awesome-css-only](https://github.com/refusado/awesome-css-only) - An awesome & curated list of beautiful projects made with pure CSS!.